darkwood101/SudokuSolver/README.md

 Tip 2: If you want to play around, [this website] can generate sudoku puzzles, and you can pick the output format to be "One line".

-Note: A proper Sudoku puzzle has only one solution.
+Note 1: A proper Sudoku puzzle has only one solution.
 Sudoku Solver will NOT look for multiple solutions, so it cannot tell a proper, one-solution Sudoku from an improper one.

+Note 2: The source code heavily relies on Algorithm X and Dancing Links.
+You should really try to understand how these work before reading the source code.
+Check out **References** below.

 ## Build ##

+To build Sudoku Solver, you will need a C++ compiler and the `make` utility.
 The default compiler is `GCC`.
 You can also use `clang`, in which case you need to replace the first line in `makefile`, which is currently `CC=g++`, with `CC=clang++`.
 Regardless of which compiler you use, it needs to support at least `C++11`.
 Sudoku Solver is written using standard C++, so it should, in principle, be able to run on any platform, although it has only been tested on Linux.

 Download the files from this repository and open the terminal in the main directory.
 Type `make` and hit enter.
 If everything goes okay, you should see the message `Build successful!` displayed on the screen.
 Then, you can run the program from the terminal.